A new flow solving the LYZ equation in K\"ahler geometry: Preliminary results

 \subsection{Parabolic subsolution}

-Motivated by B. Guan's definition \cite{gu2014dmj} of a subsolution of fully non-linear equations, Sz\'{e}kelyhidi \cite{sz2019jdg} gave a weaker version of a subsolution and Collins-Jacob-Yau \cite{cjy2020cjm} used it to the dHYM equation which is equivalent to (\ref{A0}).
-On the other hand, Phong-T\^o \cite{pt2017arxiv} modified Sz\'ekelyhidi's definition to the parabolic case.
-We use their definition to the parabolic dHYM equation.
+B. Guan \cite{gu2014dmj} introduced the definition of a subsolution of fully non-linear equations.
+G. Sz\'{e}kelyhidi \cite{sz2019jdg} gave a weaker version of a subsolution and Collins-Jacob-Yau \cite{cjy2020cjm} used it to the LYZ equation which is equivalent to (\ref{A0}). {These two notions are equivalent for the type 1 cones by the appendix in \cite{guan2014arxiv}.} On the other hand, Phong-T\^o \cite{pt2017arxiv} modified the definition in \cite{gu2014dmj} and \cite{sz2019jdg} to the parabolic case.
+We use their definition to our flow.